muratk5n/thirdwave/en/README.md

 ---

-Nice; Germany needs a seat too, Asia Minor (have to push for the homie), Latin America.
+That is welcome.
+Germany needs a seat too, Asia Minor (have to push for the homie), and Latin America.

 VOA Africa: "Biden expressed support for Africa's bid, among others, to have a permanent seat on the United Nations Security Council"